AdobeDocs/analytics.en/help/components/dimensions/referrer.md

 ## Dimension items

 Dimension items include URLs that visitors click through to your site.
 If a hit does not have any referrer data, it groups under the dimension item `"Typed/Bookmarked"`.
 This dimension item means that there was no referrer value, such as if the visitor manually typed the browser address into the address bar, or clicked a bookmark.
+The `"Typed/Bookmarked"` dimension item also appears for redirects that don't accommodate Analytics.
+See [Redirects and aliases](/help/technotes/redirects.md) in the Technotes user guide.

 ### Dimension items containing `googleusercontent.com`